History of libraries in Latin America: Aztec/Mexica' Records

 It was said that the Aztec city of Tenochtitlan, had become such "a splendid city that, according to records, it dazzled the Spaniards."
 The Aztecs had an advanced prosperous civilization.
 Though it is speculated that the Aztecs had libraries, not much is known about where the Aztecs actually kept their records.
 Conquistador and eyewitness Bernal Diaz mentions seeing a "whole house filled with large books" in Tenochtitlan.
 There was also mention of a library that belonged to Netzahualcoyotl in Tetzcoco with books from other Mesoamerican civilizations and one in Xochimilco.
 Through surviving codices and accounts from Spaniards, it is known that the Aztec, kept records on facets of life, including events, genealogical histories, practices, math, land ownership, maps, and civil and criminal laws.
 In fact, at the time of the conquest, the Aztecs had just begun to codify their [customary] laws into a more formal written form."
 The Aztecs collected information in the form of glyphs or picture and images on books (called amoxtli in the Nahuatl language).
-The Aztec codices, in keeping with other Mesoamerica codices, were folded into 'screenfold' style and bounded so that readers could view many pages at once.
+The Aztec codices, in keeping with other Mesoamerica codices, were folded into 'screenfold' style and bound so that readers could view many pages at once.
 The bounded books were made from deer hide and agave plants.
 Though there is not much to share about where exactly the Aztec kept their books, whether it was in one large library or several storage areas, "hundreds of indigenous books were in use in Mesoamerica" before the arrival of conquistadors.